Statistical Significance of Feature Importance Rankings

-This section introduces novel sampling procedures that efficiently guarantee the top $K$ ranks are stable with probability exceeding $1-\alpha$, where $K$ and $\alpha$ are predetermined by the user.
-This is motivated by numerous applications in which the $K$ most important features will be analyzed, e.g. \citet{top_k_shapley_graph,top_k_shapley_management,top_k_shapley_neuron}.
+This section introduces algorithms that guarantee the $K$ highest-ranking features, and perhaps their relative ordering, are correct with probability at least $1-\alpha$, where $K$ and $\alpha$ are predetermined by the user.
+This is motivated by numerous applications in which the $K$ most important features are analyzed, e.g. \citet{top_k_shapley_graph,top_k_shapley_management,top_k_shapley_neuron}.
 Again, features may be sorted via their absolute values.